Transcranial magnetic stimulation: Adverse effects

-Although TMS is generally regarded as safe, risks are increased for therapeutic rTMS compared to single or paired diagnostic TMS.
-Adverse effects generally increase with higher frequency stimulation.
+TMS is generally advertised as a safe alternative to medications such as SSRI's.
 The greatest immediate risk from TMS is fainting, though this is uncommon.
 Seizures have been reported, but are rare.

-Other adverse effects include short term discomfort, pain, brief episodes of hypomania, cognitive change, hearing loss, impaired working memory, and the induction of electrical currents in implanted devices such as cardiac pacemakers.
+Risks are higher for therapeutic repetitive TMS (rTMS) than for single or paired diagnostic TMS.
+Adverse effects generally increase with higher frequency stimulation.

 Procedure

 During the procedure, a magnetic coil is positioned at the head of the person receiving the treatment using anatomical landmarks on the skull, in particular the inion and nasion.
 The coil is then connected to a pulse generator, or stimulator, that delivers electric current to the coil.

 Physics

 TMS uses electromagnetic induction to generate an electric current across the scalp and skull.
 A plastic-enclosed coil of wire is held next to the skull and when activated, produces a varying magnetic field oriented orthogonally to the plane of the coil.
 The changing magnetic field then induces an electric current in the brain that activates nearby nerve cells in a manner similar to a current applied superficially at the cortical surface.

-The magnetic field is about the same strength as Magnetic resonance imaging (MRI), and the pulse generally reaches no more than 5 centimeters into the brain unless using a modified coil and technique for deeper stimulation.
+The magnetic field is about the same strength as magnetic resonance imaging (MRI), and the pulse generally reaches no more than 5 centimeters into the brain unless using a modified coil and technique for deeper stimulation.

-Transcranial magnetic stimulation is achieved by quickly discharging current from a large capacitor into a coil to produce pulsed magnetic fields between 2 and 3 Tesla in strength.
+Transcranial magnetic stimulation is achieved by quickly discharging current from a large capacitor into a coil to produce pulsed magnetic fields between 2 and 3 teslas in strength.
 Directing the magnetic field pulse at a targeted area in the brain causes a localized electrical current which can then either depolarize or hyperpolarize neurons at that site.

 The induced electric field inside the brain tissue causes a change in transmembrane potentials resulting in depolarization or hyperpolarization of neurons, causing them to be more or less excitable, respectively.

+TMS usually stimulates to a depth from 2 to 4 cm below the surface, depending on the coil and intensity used.
+Consequently, only superficial brain areas can be affected.
 Deep TMS can reach up to 6 cm into the brain to stimulate deeper layers of the motor cortex, such as that which controls leg motion.
 The path of this current can be difficult to model because the brain is irregularly shaped with variable internal density and water content, leading to a nonuniform magnetic field strength and conduction throughout its tissues.